function1st/retailbrandassistant-public/README.md

 The current date is automatically updated each time you start the application using the start script.

-You can customize the Retail Brand Agent by modifying the following files:
+You can customize the Retail Brand Assistant by modifying the following files:

 - `SystemMessage.txt`: Contains the system message that defines the agent's behavior and how it uses real-time context.
 - `Program.cs`: Main Semantic Kernel logic and chat handling.
 In addition, the prompt logic for Plug-in orchrestration as well as Topic classification is found here.